learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 # Customizing Visualization with `matplotlib`

-## Objectives

-* Understand matplotlib plot structure for customizing plots.
-* Differentiate between absolute and relative plotting techniques.
-* Implement and tweak high level objects in matplotlib including figure and axes.

 ## Introduction

-We saw a quick introduction `matplotlib` plotting in the first section.
+We had a quick introduction to plotting with `matplotlib` in section one.
 This lesson covers plotting with Python and `matplotlib` using a more structured approach.
-We shall look into the components of standard matplotlib plots, used for creating and customizing visualizations.
+We will look into the components of standard matplotlib plots used for creating and customizing visualizations.
 The lesson will also provide you with lots of example code to get you started with data visualization and customizations.

+## Objectives

+* Change styles and attributes for plotting objects in python to allow customisation
+* Customize plots with titles, labels and positioning

 ## `matplotlib` Plot: